Protection Warrior Tank Spell Summary — Shadowlands 9.2

-Demoralizing Shout applies a debuff to all enemies within 10 yards, reducing the damage they deal to you by 20% for 8-seconds.
+Demoralizing Shout applies a debuff to all enemies within 10 yards, reducing the damage they deal to you by 25% for 8 seconds.
 This is on a 45-second cooldown.
 This does not apply a buff to you.
 Any enemies that were out of range for the initial cast do not deal reduced damage.

 Spell Reflection grants a buff that reduces magic damage taken by 20% and will reflect a single spell cast at you.
-The buff lasts 5-seconds or until a spell is reflected.
+The buff lasts 5 seconds or until a spell is reflected.
 It is on a 20-second cooldown.
 A spell that is reflected returns to the caster and deals damage to the caster as if you had cast it.

 Threat Abilities for Protection Warriors

 Taunt forces a target to attack you for 3 seconds, on an 8-second cooldown.
 It increases your threat generation significantly for its duration.
 It has a maximum range of 30 yards.
 It can be reset with Heroic Leap.

 Heroic Throw deals Physical damage to a single target, and generates an increased amount of threat.
 It has no cooldown or cost.
 It has a minimum range of 8 yards and a maximum range of 30 yards.

 Movement Abilities for Protection Warriors

 Charge makes you sprint towards an enemy.
 It generates 20 Rage, and has 1 charge with a 20-second cooldown.

 Heroic Leap makes you leap through the air towards a target location.
 When you land, you deal Physical damage to all enemies in an 8-yard radius.
 It is on a 45-second cooldown, has a minimum range of 8 yards and a maximum range of 40 yards.
 It also resets the remaining cooldown on Taunt.